 The approach in this proposal builds on this strength: identifying, supporting, and co-developing with partners.
 Tufts CEEO will work with educators to find effective ways of bringing playful engineering-based learning into post-COVID classrooms.
 They will tackle multiple challenges:

-- Playful and Science, Technology, Engineering, Maths -based learning are in danger of being minimized or eliminated as core academic subjects are prioritized with concerns about learning loss and standardized assessments.
+Playful and STEM-based learning are in danger of being minimized or eliminated as core academic subjects are prioritized with concerns about learning loss and standardized assessments.

 With this grant, Tufts CEEO will build a collaboration with local education organizations with missions aligned with playful learning, innovative approaches to learning, and aligned to Tufts’ fundamental belief in empowering teachers and students and letting them drive their own learning.
 Local organizations with established community relationships are essential to bring playful engineering-based learning to students and teachers in this complicated post-COVID educational landscape where schools are juggling competing priorities.
 Tufts will center local organizations, their communities, their requirements and constraints and the work they are already doing to advance playful engineering-based learning.
 Tufts and advisors will work to support these local organizations in building capacity through co-creating locally responsive resources in the form of training for formal and informal educators, activities/curricula, and more.
 The approach will prioritize social emotional components integrated with team-based hands-on playful engineering activities that are grounded in local communities’ assets and priorities; and will be agile to respond to the changing needs of learning being remote, in-person or hybrid.